aroratina98/Movie-rating-prediction/README.md

 ### Flow of the Program

    Clean the data given by created a pipeline.
        -Tokenizing the review.
        -Removing the Stop words.
        -Stemming the words created.
        -Store the cleaned review in a new file.

    Training.
-       -Training of the data is done by the algorithm Naive - Bayes and usinf the bag of words Model.
+       -Training of the data is done by the algorithm Naive-Bayes and using the bag of words Model.

    Prediction
        -Prediction is made my comparing the prediction of Validation data and the true labels of the data.

 ### How to Run